 Your City.
-Your Voice.City Conversation III
+Your Voice.City Conversation IV

-- Achieve better representation at board/governance level
+- Achieve better representation at board and governance level in both the commercial and not-for-profit sectors

 Join in and add your voice to the growing number who want to change Bristol for the better.
+We need you!